Reduced Course Load

 Full Load to Reduced Load Status

-If a student wishes to switch from a full load of 3 or 4 courses to a reduced load, as noted above, the student will need to petition for permission to do so.
+If a student wishes to switch from a full load of 300 or 400 units of credit to a reduced load, as noted above, the student will need to petition for permission to do so.
 The student should complete the petition form and send it to the student’s College adviser before Friday of the first week to discuss the effect on the student’s degree program.
-If a student is enrolled in fewer than 3 classes at the end of add/drop without prior approval, the student will be placed on leave from the College (see the Involuntary Leave of Absence policy.)
+If a student is enrolled in fewer than 300 units at the end of add/drop without prior approval, the student will be placed on leave from the College (see the Involuntary Leave of Absence policy.)

 Students who have been approved for a reduced load may continue to add and drop courses through the end of third week.
-However, if a student is registered for 3 or 4 classes at the end of add/drop period, the student will be automatically reverted to full-time status (without notification).
+However, if a student is registered for 300 or 400 units at the end of add/drop period, the student will be automatically reverted to full-time status (without notification).

 Reduced Load to Full Load Status

 There is no formal process to switch from a reduced course load to a full load.
-Simply register for 3 or 4 classes.
+Simply register for 300 or 400 units of credit.

 Information for Part-time Students